raganwald/raganwald.github.com/_posts/2017-07-22-ownership.md

 This is not good.
 And it's not the only case.
 We might write iterators that act as coroutines, communicating with other processes over ports.
 Once again, we'd want to explicitly close the port when we are done with the iterator.
 We don't want to just garbage-collect the memory we're using.

 What we need is some way to explicitly "close" iterators, and then each iterator could dispose of any resources it is holding.
-Thenw e wcould exercise a little caution and explicitly close every iterator when we were done with them.
-We wouldn't need to know whether the iterator was holding onto an open file or socket or whatever, the iterator would deal with that.
+Then we could exercise a little caution, and explicitly close every iterator when we were done with them.
+We wouldn't need to know whether the iterator was holding on to an open file or socket or whatever, the iterator would deal with that.

 Fortunately, there is a mechanism for closing iterators, and it was designed for the express purpose of dealing with iterators that must hold onto some kind of resource like a file descriptor, an open port, a tremendous amount of memory, anything at all, really.